hyperledger/besu-docs/docs/HowTo/Interact/APIs/API.md

 The default ports are:

 * 8545 for JSON-RPC over HTTP.
-* 8546 for JSON-RPC over WebSockets.
+* 8546 for JSON-RPC over WebSocket.
 * 8547 for GraphQL over HTTP.

 Ports must be [exposed appropriately](../../Find-and-Connect/Managing-Peers.md#port-configuration).